GatoGraphQL/GatoGraphQL/layers/Schema/README.md

 - custom scalars
 - directives

-In addition, some data entities support extra features, including [composable fields](../API#composable-fields), [composable directives](../API#composable-directives), and others.
+In addition, data entities may support extra features.
+For instance:

+- [Fields are composable](../API#composable-fields) and can be added to every type, enabling to produces [global fields](../API#operators-and-helpers)
+- [Directives are composable](../API#composable-directives), so they can modify the behavior of another directive
+- [Directives can accept "expressions"](../API#directive-expressions), which are dynamic variables created on runtime, during the query resolution

 ## CMS-agnosticism